NLP-Research07/X-MuTeST/README.md

 This dual-stage approach enables X-MuTeST to achieve **improved explainability** and **classification performance** simultaneously.

-# Advantages of X-MuTeST over other methods
+# Advantages of X-MuTeST over Other Methods

 Our explainability method, **X-MuTeST**, introduces several distinct advantages compared to existing approaches, especially in the domain of hate speech detection: